 Griffith Halls of Residence (GHR) is the on-campus accommodation facility for Griffith College Dublin students.
-To book your on campus accommodation, please email live@ghr.ie
+GHR is now FULLY BOOKED but if you want to be put on a waitlist you can access the Accommodation Portal by CLICKING HERE.